Section Four

 • describe

-Module 14 uses two interpretations of selected information to tell two competing stories about our profession’s “culture about culture.”
-More importantly, what stories do you tell, about your profession and about your actions as a professional?
+Module 14 uses two interpretations of selected information to tell two competing stories about our profession’s culture and about our profession’s approaches to people’s cultures.
+What stories do you tell, about your profession and about your actions as a professional?

 Among the greatest dangers inherent in attempting to describe any culture are both the Columns and Rows problem and the related out-group homogeneity bias (Park & Rothbart, 1982).
 We see things from the vantage points that we have.
 We can try to be aware of our vantage points, work hard to understand other vantage points, and do our best to respect other vantage points.
 Still, in the end, we are each taking the single journey through life that we are taking.